Anushri-A/knowledge-graph-chatbot/README.md

 # knowledge-graph-chatbot
-End-to-end Conversational AI using Neo4j, RASA, and LangChain
+End-to-end Conversational AI using Neo4j and RASA